mlgarchery/ChallengeBackend/README.md

 ## Implementation

 I decided to do a one user project, meaning no authentication is required to access /api/artists/.
 When the user - probably you reading this text :) - requests this endpoint, a few steps described below happen until he gets redirected to the first endpoint where the artists will be displayed.
-Theses steps retrieve the access token.
+These steps retrieve the access token.

 ![drawing explaining the Authorization code flow in use in my implementation1](img/top.png)